-This minor includes courses from the business administration, computing sciences, economics, history and geography, political science, public administration and the environmental studies departments.
-There are two components to the curriculum: a set of core courses required of all students enrolled in the program and a set of selective courses that permit exploration of more advanced themes in GIS and/or development of individual research projects or internships in GIS.
+This minor includes courses from the business administration, computing sciences, economics, history and geography, political science, public administration and environmental studies departments.
+There are two components to the curriculum: a set of core courses required of all students enrolled in the program and a set of elective courses that permit exploration of disciplinary courses that use GIS and/or development of individual research projects or internships in GIS.